kazro34/ros2_course/README.md

     cd ~/ros2_ws

-And then you can run both of the packages:
+And then you can run both of the launch files:

     ros2 launch ros2_course turtlesim_world_1.py
     ros2 launch ros2_course turtlesim_launch.py